Harizzon/practicing-html5/README.txt

 Hi there, sorry for disturbing you.
-I'm just trying to make some make some pull requests on GitHub.
+I'm just trying to make some pull requests on GitHub.